 In one study researchers reported “cannabinoids could improve sleep quality, decrease sleep disturbances, and decrease sleep onset latency” and “many of the studies did show a positive effect on sleep.”

-In another meta-analysis of several clinical studies researchers revealed “research into cannabis and insomnia suggests that cannabidiol (CBD) may have therapeutic potential for the treatment of insomnia”
+In another meta-analysis of several clinical studies researchers showed “research into cannabis and insomnia suggests that cannabidiol (CBD) may have therapeutic potential for the treatment of insomnia”

 This is important for those suffering from insomnia in that they could find relief from a hemp product rich in the cannabinoid, CBD, helping to fall asleep faster and easier and stay asleep.